jimratliff/GenoMac-shared/docs/volume_user_password_architecture.md

 - The superintendent class is a user class.
 All superintendent-class users have their home directories on the startup volume.
 - The group of resident users can span multiple other (non–superintendent) user classes.

 A user can have *attributes*, which can either (a) be inherited by the user from its user class or (b) be assigned specifically to the user.
-See [User classes and attributes](https://github.com/jimratliff/GenoMac-shared/blob/main/docs/user_classes_and_attributes.md).
+See [User attributes](https://github.com/jimratliff/GenoMac-shared/blob/main/docs/user_classes_and_attributes.md).

 [^user-class-can’t-span-volumes]: The current structure doesn’t permit home directories of some users of a given user-class to be on a different volume than the home directories of other users of that user class.